 Film Review: She Wore a Yellow Ribbon (1949)

-She Wore a Yellow Ribbon represents the second part of Ford’s “Cavalry trilogy” which started with Fort Apache a year before and ended with Rio Grande a year later.
+She Wore a Yellow Ribbon represents the second part of Ford’s “Cavalry trilogy”, which started with Fort Apache a year before and ended with Rio Grande a year later.
 It also represents the first of Ford’s westerns made in colour, which, with the help of cinematographer Winton C. Hoch, one of the developers of Technicolor technology, makes it one of the more visually appealing among Ford’s films.
-Ford has again used his favourite locations of Monument Valley, creating memorable images, accompanied by likeable score by Richard Hageman that uses motives of popular 19th Century music, including eponymous title song.

 The most attractive and the most valuable element of She Wore a Yellow Ribbon is, however, John Wayne.
 Although he had worked with Wayne before, it was his brilliant performance in Hawks’ Red River one year earlier that had convinced Ford that he could actually act in complex and more demanding roles.
-In this film Wayne plays character at least decade or two older than himself, faced with conflicting emotions that come with the realisation that he would have abandon something he has dedicated his entire life.
-Wayne is great in handling his hotheaded subordinates, making important decisions and conducting in last-ditch diplomacy that is to prevent uneccessary bloodshed.
-Wayne has many years later stated that he considered role of Captain Brittle one among the top in his impressive filmography and it is difficult not to agree with that assessment.
+In this film Wayne plays a character at least a decade or two older than himself, faced with conflicting emotions that come with the realisation that he must abandon something to which he has dedicated his entire life.
+Wayne is great in handling his hot‑headed subordinates, making important decisions and conducting last‑ditch diplomacy that is to prevent unnecessary bloodshed.
+Wayne stated many years later that he considered the role of Captain Brittles one of the top in his impressive filmography, and it is difficult not to agree with that assessment.

 RATING: 6/10 (++)